66.24.230 << 66.24.240 >> 66.24.244

 (iv) "Reseller" means a natural person who buys agricultural products from a farmer and resells the products directly to the consumer.

-(7) The state board of health shall adopt rules to allow dogs on the premises of licensed domestic breweries that do not provide food service subject to a food service permit requirement.
+(7) The state board of health shall adopt rules to allow dogs on the premises of licensed domestic breweries that do not provide or subcontract for food service subject to a food service permit requirement.